 In severe cases, snoring may be a sign of sleep apnea.
 Patients who suffer from sleep apnea stop breathing many times during sleep.
-Our dentist in Plano, TX may prescribe a snore guard to help you alleviate symptoms.
+Our dentist in Plano, TX, may prescribe a snore guard to help you alleviate symptoms.

 Snore Guards Treatment

-Aside from the unpleasant effects to those around individuals who snore, there are health hazards that can be associated with snoring.
+Aside from the unpleasant effects on those around individuals who snore, there are health hazards that can be associated with snoring.
 We can help you reduce or eliminate your snoring problem.
 Schedule a consultation with Dr. Grapevine to see if a snore guard is right for you.

 Snore guards are devices that prevent snoring by keeping the airways open.
 They are worn during sleep.
-The snore guard brings the lower jaw forward, which prevents the tongue from sliding back into the throat where it can obstruct your airways.
+The snore guard brings the lower jaw forward, which prevents the tongue from sliding back into the throat, where it can obstruct your airways.

 The snore guard will not only provide your loved ones with a more restful night’s sleep, but it will also help patients with sleep apnea.
 Many people who snore suffer from this condition, which is characterized by an occasional halt in breathing during sleep.
 This interrupts the sleep cycle, making you feel more tired and less rested in the morning.